-924 6.3.8.
+6.3.11.
 General Identifier (GID)

+The General Identifier EPC scheme is independent of any specifications or identity scheme outside the EPCglobal Tag Data Standard.

+urn:epc:id:gid:ManagerNumber.ObjectClass.SerialNumber

+urn:epc:id:gid:95100000.12345.400

+'''

+GID-URI ::= "urn:epc:id:gid:" GIDURIBody

+GIDURIBody ::= 2(NumericComponent ".")
+NumericComponent

+'''

+The GID consists of the following elements:
-- The General Identifier EPC scheme is independent of any specifications or identity scheme - 926 outside the EPCglobal Tag Data Standard. - 927 General syntax: - 928 urn:epc:id:qid:ManaqerNumber.ObjectClass.SerialNumber - 929 Example: - 930 urn:epc:id:gid:95100000.12345.400 - 931 Grammar: - 932 GID-URI ::= "urn:epc:id:gid:" GIDURIBody - 933 GIDURIBody ::= 2(NumericComponent ".")
-NumericComponent - 934 The GID consists of the following elements: - The General Manager Number identifies an organizational entity (essentially a company, - manager or other organization) that is responsible for maintaining the numbers in subsequent - 937 fields Object Class and Serial Number.
-EPCglobal assigns the General Manager Number to - an entity, and ensures that each General Manager Number is unique.
-Note that a General

-- 939 Manager Number is not a GS1 Company Prefix.
-A General Manager Number may only be used in GID EPCs. - The Object Class is used by an EPC managing entity to identify a class or "type" of thing. - These object class numbers, of course, must be unique within each General Manager Number - 943 domain. - Finally, the Serial Number code, or serial number, is unique within each object class.
-In - other words, the managing entity is responsible for assigning unique, non-repeating serial - numbers for every instance within each object class.
+- The General Manager Number identifies an organizational entity (essentially a company, manager or other organization) that is responsible for maintaining the numbers in subsequent fields Object Class and Serial Number.
+GS1 assigns the General Manager Number to an entity, and ensures that each General Manager Number is unique.
+Note that a General Manager Number is not a GS1 Company Prefix.
+A General Manager Number may only be used in GID EPCs. - The Object Class is used by an EPC managing entity to identify a class or "type" of thing.
+These object class numbers, of course, must be unique within each General Manager Number domain. - Finally, the Serial Number code, or serial number, is unique within each object class.
+In other words, the managing entity is responsible for assigning unique, non-repeating serial numbers for every instance within each object class.

-947 6.3.9.
+6.3.12.
 US Department of Defense Identifier (DOD)